zamfi/cca-programming-electronics-fall-2015/hw/week4.md

 ### Homework 3 (due Sunday, September 20, 2015)

-**This homework is just two programming practice sections, both due Sunday**
+**This homework is just two programming practice sections, both due Sunday.**

 **Assignment 1**: Take the following code we worked on in class, that produces a grid of randomly-colorand Balls.
 Modify it so that the colors in the grid are a rainbow, like in the [in-class assignment](https://youtu.be/Ida7ntOWq28).
 One possible set of modifications: